 1. SQL is everywhere

 Almost all of the biggest names in tech use SQL.
 Uber, Netflix, Airbnb — the list goes on.
-Even within companies like Facebook, Google, and Amazon who have built their own high-performance database systems, data teams use SQL to query data and perform analysis.
+Even within companies like Facebook, Google, and Amazon, which have built their own high-performance database systems, data teams use SQL to query data and perform analysis.

 2. SQL is in demand

-SQL is more popular among data scientists and data engineers than Python or R. The fact that SQL is a language of choice is incredibly important.
+SQL is more popular among data scientists and data engineers than even Python or R. In fact, it's one of the most-used languages in the entire tech industry!

 So, what’s the best way to learn SQL?

-We now understand why we should learn SQL, the obvious question is 'how?'
+Now that we why we should learn SQL, the obvious question is how?

 There are literally thousands of SQL courses online, but most of them don’t prepare you for using SQL in in the real world.
 The best way to illustrate this is to look at the queries they teach you to write: